MTM123/MCU/README.md

-# SpigotUtils
+# MCU

-SpigotUtils is a library I tend use for my plugins.
+MCU is a library I tend use for my plugins.
 It's not really that pretty yet so use at your own risk.

 ### Features